panyamkeerthana/ai-workflows/goose/README.md

    make run-goose
    ```

-See the main repository README for detailed setup instructions.
+**Note**: This Goose-based automation is mostly unmaintained.
+For active development and production workflows, use the main BeeAI framework located in the repository root.